richardghirst/PiBits/ServoBlaster/README.txt

 Please note that the user space implementation is the preferred one to use and the kernel implementation (servoblaster.ko) has been depreciated.

+The kernel implementation is missing most of the command line options available in the user space implementation, and always uses the default set of 8 pins described above.

 Upon reading /dev/servoblaster, the device file provides feedback as to what position each servo is currently set.
 For example, after starting the driver